Skip to main content

 }

-Alternatively, a union can be tested via is or !is operators:
+Alternatively, you can test a union value using the is or !is operators:

 fun processValue(value: int | slice) {